Development and Oversight of AT Courses

 Student selection of AT Courses

-- Due to their rigorous requirements and prerequisites, most AT courses are only open to students in grades 11 and 12.
+- Due to their rigorous requirements and prerequisites, most AT courses are only open to high school students in grades 11 and 12.

 - AT courses are designed to be accessible to all students who have successfully completed the relevant academic prerequisites or application process.